ac2ofx/ac2ofx/README.md

 Yes, you can.

 ac2ofx provides a solution for importing your Apple Card transactions into your financial management program such as Quicken, Moneydance, Microsoft Money ...

-It is a simple two-steps process
+It is simple, easy, fast.
+It just works.

 * Use ac2ofx to convert the "Monthly PDF Statement" into an OFX/QFX/QBO file.
 * Then import the OFX/QFX/QBO file into your financial management program.